Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation

-For our situation $p>1$, we still structure our proof in the same way, i.e., dividing the whole proof into two cases of $U^{(0)}$ coming from the \emph{cold region} or \emph{warm region}.
-The proof in \cite{liWLZ2017near} for the warm region case can be carried over with a little extra effort, as we will see later, but we didn't find that it was possible to use a similar argument in \cite{liWLZ2017near} to get the job done for the cold region case.
-Three major difficulties are as follows.
-In \cite{liWLZ2017near}, essentially $\N{\cot\Theta(U^{(n)}, U_* )}_{\F}$ was used to track the behavior of a martingale along with the power iteration.
+For our situation $p>1$, we still structure our proof in the same way, i.e., dividing the whole proof into two cases: $U^{(0)}$ coming from the \emph{cold region} or \emph{warm region}.
+The proof in \cite{liWLZ2017near} for the warm region case can be carried over with a little extra effort, as we will see later, but it was not possible for us to use a similar argument in \cite{liWLZ2017near} to get the job done for the cold region case.
+Three major difficulties are as follows. \begin{enumerate} \item In \cite{liWLZ2017near}, essentially $\N{\cot\Theta(U^{(n)}, U_* )}_{\F}$ was used to track the behavior of a martingale along with the power iteration.
 Note $\cot\Theta(U^{(n)}, U_* )$ is $p\times p$.
 Thus it is a scalar when $p=1$, perfectly well-conditioned if treated as a matrix, but for $p>1$, it is a genuine matrix and, in fact, an inverse of a random matrix in the proof.
 The first difficulty is how to estimate the inverse because it may not even exist!

-We tried to separate the flow of $U^{(n)}$ into two subflows: the ill-conditioned flow and the well-conditioned flow, and estimate the related quantities separately.
+\item We tried to separate the flow of $U^{(n)}$ into two subflows: the ill-conditioned flow and the well-conditioned flow, and estimate the related quantities separately.
 Here the ill-conditioned flow at each step represents the subspace generated by the singular vectors of $\cot\Theta(U^{(n)}, U_* )$ whose corresponding singular values are tiny, while the well-conditioned flow at each step represents the subspace generated by the other singular vectors, of which the inverse (restricted to this subspace) is well conditioned.
 Unfortunately, tracking the two flows can be an impossible task because, due to the randomness, some elements in the ill-conditioned flow could jump to the well-conditioned flow during the iteration, and vice versa.

-This is the second difficulty.
-The third one is to build a martingale to go along with a proper power iteration, or equivalently, to find the Doob decomposition of the process, because the recursion formula of the main part of the inverse --- the drift in the Doob decomposition, even if limited to the well-conditioned flow, is not a linear operator, which makes it impossible to build a proper power iteration.
+\item The third one is to build a martingale to go along with a proper power iteration, or equivalently, to find the Doob decomposition of the process, because the recursion formula of the main part of the inverse --- the drift in the Doob decomposition, even if limited to the well-conditioned flow, is not a linear operator, which makes it impossible to build a proper power iteration. \end{enumerate}